A selection of Dennis Skinner's votes

 Topics of interest

 Please note that numbers do not measure quality.
 Also, representatives may do other things not currently covered by this site.
-(More about this)
+More about this

-- Has spoken in 19 debates in the last year — above average amongst MPs.
+- Has spoken in 19 debates in the last year — well below average amongst MPs.
 See all Dennis Skinner’s speeches

 - Has received answers to 0 written questions in the last year — well below average amongst MPs.

-- Replied within 2 or 3 weeks to a very high number of messages sent via WriteToThem.com during 2008, according to constituents.
+- Replied within 2 or 3 weeks to a high number of messages sent via WriteToThem.com during 2015, according to constituents.